sjhloco/ip_auto_lab/build_fabric/README.md

 A custom inventory plugin is used to create the dynamic inventory and *host_vars* of all the interfaces and IP addresses needed for the fabric.
 By doing this in the inventory it abstracts the complexity from the *base* and *fabric* templates keeping them clean and simple which makes it easier to expand this playbook build templates for other brands.

-When not running the inventory pluggin against a playbook you have to use *ANSIBLE_INVENTORY_PLUGINS=$(pwd inventory_plugins)* or you could probably set as env var or in config file.

 ```bash
 ansible-inventory --playbook-dir=$(pwd) -i inv_from_vars_cfg.yml --host=DC1-N9K-SPINE01     Host attributes
 ansible-inventory --playbook-dir=$(pwd) -i inv_from_vars_cfg.yml --graph          Groups and members